Volunteer Cornwall are running an exciting new befriending service to support adults living in Cornwall who have had a stroke.

 - What skills do I need to be a Stroke Befriender?

 - Media Files

-We are looking for people who have experienced a stroke and would like to support someone else in their journey.
+We are looking for volunteers who have experience in health or social care or have personal experience of a stroke.
 You need to be friendly, patient and willing to share experiences as well as listen to their story.
 You can tell us when you are available and whether you would prefer to offer befriending to people in hospital, at home, in care homes, over the phone or online.

 Download a copy of our A5 leaflet for befrienders linked below to learn more:

 Click here for a detailed description of this rewarding role.